Heading to Redang Island?

 Langkawi to Redang Island

 If you want to know how to reach Redang Island from Langkawi, I recommend you fly to Kuala Terengganu.
-This will mean taking two flights from Langkawi Airport via Kuala Lumpur.
-This journey times start at 3 hours and can be surprisingly affordable.
+This means taking two flights from Langkawi Airport via Kuala Lumpur.
+The journey times start at 4 hours and can be surprisingly affordable.

 Once you are at the airport, you can catch a taxi or bus to Merang Jetty and catch a ferry from there.
 More details above or here.